 Keep a few dry hand towels in your bag to occasionally wipe your hands to keep clubs from being slippery.
 A dirty or “junk” towel is also helpful to clean mud off of clubs.
 Sometimes he fancy $75 golf towel you bought at the Pebble Beach Golf Shop as a souvenir is not always the best one to use…keep that one tucked away.

-- The Ground will be soft: If its raining or especially if there has been heavy, sustained rain in prior days, the ground will most likely take on a swampy, sponge-like consistency.
+If its raining or especially if there has been heavy, sustained rain in prior days, the ground will most likely take on a swampy, sponge-like consistency.
 Keeping that conditional change in mind, make sure not to make too much contact with this type of surface during your swing.
-We’re all aware that a normal iron shot could require taking some dirt to get a nice loft, but soggy turf can result irons cutting through the ground and often right under the ball (especially when hitting wedges).
+We’re all aware that a normal iron shot could require taking some dirt to get a nice loft, but soggy turf can result in irons cutting through the ground and often right under the ball (especially when hitting wedges).

-- Stay Safe: Perhaps our most important bit of advice here is to keep your wits about you and stay safe out there.
+Perhaps our most important bit of advice here is to keep your wits about you and stay safe out there.
 As always, make sure to leave the golf course immediately when you see lightning or hear thunder.
 Far too many golfers are injured each year by lightning strikes.